Mechanising G\"odel-L\"ob provability logic in HOL Light: Decidability via proof theory

-The situation is reversed in the explicit approach.
-Explicit internalisation uses specific items to represent semantic elements; the formulas of the basic language are then \textbf{labelled} by those items, and have shape e.g.~$x : A$.
+The explicit approach reverses the situation.
+Explicit internalisation uses specific items to represent semantic elements; the formulas of the basic language are then \textbf{labelled} by those items and have shape e.g.~$x : A$.
 That expression formalises the forcing relation we rephrased in Section \ref{sec:frames-GL}, and classical propositional rules operate within the scope of labels.
 Furthermore, to handle modal operators, the antecedent of any sequent may now contain \textbf{relational atoms} of shape $xRy$, or any other expression borrowed from the semantics for the logic under investigation.

 The rules for the modalities formalise the forcing condition for each modal connective.
-For instance, the labelled sequent calculus $\mathsf{G3K}$ is defined by the rules in Figure \ref{fig:g3k}.
+For instance, the rules in Figure \ref{fig:g3k} define the labelled sequent calculus $\mathsf{G3K}$.

 Extensions of the minimal normal modal logic K are obtained by rules for relational atoms, formalising the characteristic properties of each specific extension.
 For instance, the system $\mathsf{G3K4}$ for the logic K4 is defined by adding to $\mathsf{G3K}$ the rule